-SHA's goals and objectives for 2023 align with the goals of the MTW Demonstration: promoting cost-effectiveness, housing choice and self-sufficiency.
-They also further SHA's mission, values and Strategic Plan, building on SHA's twenty plus years of innovation under MTW, SHA's goals and objectives align with the three objectives of the MTW Demonstration.
-Through the lens of these three goals and using the flexibility authorized under MTW, SHA continuously reviews our practices and policies to best maximize our resources and provide affordable housing to low-income people in Seattle.
+SHA's goals and objectives for 2024 align with the goals of the MTW Demonstration.
+MTW agencies are committed to three common goals: financial and administrative efficiency, self-sufficiency for families and neighborhood choice.
+In addition to these goals, the work that MTW agencies have been doing for the past 25 years is closely aligned the nation's values, including investing in affordable housing, reducing regulatory burdens, increasing opportunities for families with children and promoting economic self-sufficiency.
+Through the lens of these goals and using the flexibility authorized under MTW, SHA continuously reviews its practices and policies to best maximize its resources and provide affordable housing to low-income people in Seattle.